Hydrostatic equilibrium: Astrophysics and planetary science

 This spheroid solution is stable up to a certain (critical) angular momentum (normalized by $M\sqrt{G\rho r_e}$), but in 1834, Carl Jacobi showed that it becomes unstable once the eccentricity reaches 0.81267 (or $f$ reaches 0.3302).

 Above the critical value, the solution becomes a Jacobi, or scalene, ellipsoid (one with all three axes different).
-Henri Poincaré in 1885 found that at still higher angular momentum it will no longer be ellipsoidal but piriform or oviform.
+Henri Poincaré in 1885 found that at still higher angular momentum it will no longer be ellipsoidal but oviform or piriform.
 The symmetry drops from the 8-fold D_{2h} point group to the 4-fold C_{2v}, with its axis perpendicular to the axis of rotation.
 Other shapes satisfy the equations beyond that, but are not stable, at least not near the point of bifurcation.
 Poincaré was unsure what would happen at higher angular momentum but concluded that eventually the blob would split into two.

 The assumption of uniform density may apply more or less to a molten planet or a rocky planet but does not apply to a star or to a planet like the earth which has a dense metallic core.
 In 1737, Alexis Clairaut studied the case of density varying with depth.
 Clairaut's theorem states that the variation of the gravity (including centrifugal force) is proportional to the square of the sine of the latitude, with the proportionality depending linearly on the flattening ($f$) and the ratio at the equator of centrifugal force to gravitational attraction.
 (Compare with the exact relation above for the case of uniform density.)
 Clairaut's theorem is a special case for an oblate spheroid of a connexion found later by Pierre-Simon Laplace between the shape and the variation of gravity.

-If the star has a massive nearby companion object, tidal forces come into play as well, which distort the star into a scalene shape if rotation alone would make it a spheroid.
-An example of this is Beta Lyrae.
+If the star has a massive nearby companion object, or a moon is tidally locked, tidal forces come into play as well, which distort the star or moon into a scalene shape even if rotation alone would make it a spheroid.
+Examples of this are Beta Lyrae and Mimas.

 Hydrostatic equilibrium is also important for the intracluster medium, where it restricts the amount of fluid that can be present in the core of a cluster of galaxies.

 We can also use the principle of hydrostatic equilibrium to estimate the velocity dispersion of dark matter in clusters of galaxies.
 Only baryonic matter (or, rather, the collisions thereof) emits X-ray radiation.
 The absolute X-ray luminosity per unit volume takes the form $\mathcal{L}_X=\Lambda(T_B)\rho_B^2$ where $T_B$ and $\rho_B$ are the temperature and density of the baryonic matter, and $\Lambda(T)$ is some function of temperature and fundamental constants.
 The baryonic density satisfies the above equation $dP = -\rho g \, dr$: